 Blood sugar control takes more than medication

 Of course, there's more to your diabetes care than just taking your medicine.
 Diabetes medications like Victoza® work best when teamed with healthy eating and safe, sensible ways to stay active.
-So make sure you work with your diabetes care team on ways to make healthy eating and exercise a regular part of your life.

 Doctor knows best

 At Week 4 you may be more determined than ever to stay ahead of your diabetes management.
 Your blood sugar levels may be lower, and you've probably gotten used to eating smarter.
 Congratulations!
 You're taking charge of your diabetes.
 If you have any questions or concerns, be sure to discuss them with your doctor.
 Do not stop taking Victoza® without first talking to your doctor.
 See how Victoza® can fit into your daily routine.

 Healthy eating is an important part of managing your type 2 diabetes.
 You may not always have to follow a special meal plan, and you probably don't have to ban any foods completely.
 But you should try to make smart decisions about what you eat.
 Here are some basic guidelines:

 - Eat a variety of healthy foods, such as fruits, vegetables, lean meats (such as poultry and fish), and beans for protein

 - Balance the number of calories you eat with your activity level

 - Choose foods rich in whole grains, vegetables, and fruits

 - Limit your intake of saturated fats, cholesterol, salt, and added sugar